UniTime/unitime-doc/batch-student-solver-dashboard.md

 ## Filter

 The filter at the top of the Online Student Scheduling Dashboard page controls the search criteria used to display data on the page.
 When the user accesses the Online Student Scheduling Dashboard page for the first time the filter will be blank.
 Once the user has entered search criteria in the filter and performed a search the page will remember the last search performed by the user and automatically populate the filter with that search criteria the next time the user accesses the page.
-See [Scheduling Dashboard Filter](scheduling-dashboard-filter) for more details.
+See [Scheduling Dashboard Filter](scheduling-dashboard-filter) for more detail.

 **Note:** In addition to any search criteria entered into the Filter, the data displayed in the Scheduling Dashboard is also filtered by the access to the data granted by a user’s role.